Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Place:

-Gokyo
+Gokyo Village

-We will wake up at the serene and picturesque Gokyo village, surrounded by stunning glacial lakes.
+We will wake up at the serene Gokyo village, surrounded by stunning glacial lakes.
 After enjoying breakfast, we will prepare for our hike from Gokyo village to Gokyo Ri.
 It is an exciting as well as challenging climb.
 The trail to this famous vantage point requires us to trek uphill on rough and rocky trails.
 However, the climb will be worth it.
-The view from Gokyo Ri is breathtakingly beautiful.
-You can witness the marvelous view of Everest and other surrounding Himalayas.
+The view from Gokyo Ri (5,357 m) is breathtakingly beautiful.
+You can witness the marvelous view of Everest and the other surrounding Himalayas.
 Similarly, you can witness the turquoise lakes and icy glaciers from here.
 After seeing the marvelous view and exploring around, we will return to the Gokyo Village.

 Trek Time:

-Distance:
+Trek Distance:

-5357 m (17,575 ft)
+4,750 m (15,584 ft)

 Accommodations: